sybrew/the-seo-framework/readme.txt

 			* Open Graph updated time.
 		/
 		* TODO Primary category settings have been added to each post.
+		* TODO New sitename options, that are now named Organization options.
+		* TODO Split Person/Organization SEO?
-		* TODO Logo upload has been added for Open Graph.
+		* TODO Logo upload has been added for Organization Schema.org.
 			* Current customizer logo settings are still (too) theme-specific.
 			* The output will still fall back to the customizer logo when not set.
 		* SEO title placeholders and counters now update when: